Gabriel Barbosa: Youth

 In November 2011, Gabriel was called up to Brazil under-15s.
 On 20 June 2013, he appeared with the under-17s in a tournament in Miami.

 On 22 July 2014, Gabriel was called up to the under-20s for the year's L'Alcúdia International Football Tournament.
 He was the competition's top scorer, but missed the final 2–0 win over Levante due to a dismissal in the previous game against Argentina.

 Gabriel was also included in Alexandre Gallo's 23-man squad for the 2015 South American U-20 Championship held in Uruguay.
 He scored his first goal in the competition on 20 January 2015, netting the last in a 2–0 win against Venezuela.

 In 2015, Gabriel was also called up for friendlies with the under-23 side, scoring six goals in only four matches.
-He was also part of the host team that won a gold medal at the 2016 Summer Olympics under manager Rogério Micale.
+He was also part of the host team that won a gold medal at the 2016 Summer Olympics on home soil under manager Rogério Micale.
 Gabriel scored a brace for Brazil in their final group game against Denmark in an eventual 4–0 win.

 Senior

-On 26 March 2016, Gabriel received his first call up to the full squad, replacing suspended Neymar for a 2018 World Cup Qualifier against Paraguay.
-However, he was only an unused substitute in the 2–2 draw at the Estadio Defensores del Chaco in Asunción.
+On 26 March 2016, Gabriel received his first call up to the full squad, replacing suspended Neymar for a 2018 World Cup qualifier against Paraguay.
+He was an unused substitute in the 2–2 draw at the Estadio Defensores del Chaco in Asunción.

-On 5 May 2016, Gabriel was called up by manager Dunga to participate in the Copa América Centenario to be held in the United States, describing the call-up as a "dream".
+Gabriel was called up by manager Dunga in May 2016 to participate in the Copa América Centenario to be held in the United States, describing the call-up as a "dream".
 He made his full international debut on 29 May, replacing goalscorer Jonas and scoring the last in a 2–0 friendly win over Panama.
+On 8 June, he came on as a substitute and scored a goal in Brazil's 7–1 win over Haiti in their second group match of the Copa América.

-On 20 September 2019, Gabriel was called up by manager Tite for a pair of friendlies against Senegal and Nigeria played in Singapore.
-Gabriel was the top goalscorer of the Campeonato Brasileiro with first-place Flamengo at the time.
-He came on in substitute for Roberto Firmino against Nigeria.
+On 20 September 2019, Gabriel returned to the national team for the first time since the Copa América Centenario, when he was called up by manager Tite for a pair of friendlies against Senegal and Nigeria played in Singapore.

-On 6 March 2020, Gabriel was again called by Tite for the first two matches of 2022 World Cup Qualifiers against Bolivia and Peru.
-He was called up along with the other members of Flamengo's attacking trio, Bruno Henrique and Éverton Ribeiro.

 In June 2021, he was included in Brazil's squad for the 2021 Copa América on home soil.
 On 13 June, in Brazil's opening group match of the tournament, he scored the final goal in a 3–0 win over Venezuela.
 On 10 July, he made a substitute appearance in his nation's 1–0 defeat to rivals Argentina in the final.